1. How are housing assignments made?

 6. What happens if my roommate and I don’t get along?

 As a Christian college, GCC believes that learning to live in peace with others is both an important life skill and important in learning to follow Christ.
 When a roommate conflict arises, students should first attempt to reconcile the issue in an open, honest, and caring manner.
 Often simply communicating directly about an issue will lead to resolution of a problem.
 If the students themselves are not able to resolve the conflict, they should involve the Resident Assistant and/or the Residence Director to mediate the situation.
 There should be an honest and reasonable attempt on the part of the students to meet the conditions of the compromise, should one be attained.
-If the situation is still not able to be resolved, with the support of the Residence Director, the students may petition the Director of Residence Life for a housing change at the semester break, but please know that a roommate mediation may still be required.
+If the situation is still not able to be resolved, with the support of the Residence Director, the students may petition the Assistant Director of Residence Life for a housing change at the semester break, but please know that a roommate mediation may still be required.
 Only in extreme situations will housing changes be considered during a semester.
 In addition, please note that our residence halls are typically at capacity so a move may not be logistically possible.

 7. May I live off campus?